Market & Trends

 Traditional broker account handler roles in commercial insurance required skills in relationship management, manual risk information gathering, paper-based documentation preparation, and phone-based insurer negotiation.
 AI tools that automate risk data collection, multi-insurer quote submission, and policy comparison shift the value of account handlers toward interpretation, advisory conversation, and complex risk navigation.
 Brokers who can explain to a manufacturer why the AI-identified coverage gap is material, negotiate non-standard terms with an underwriter, and manage a complex claim through the process are more valuable as AI automates the adjacent administrative tasks.
 Brokers who added value primarily through administrative execution of manual tasks are at the greater displacement risk.

-New broker registrations in FY2024-25 included approximately eight technology-first platforms, representing the highest proportion of tech-native applicants in any single year.
-IRDAI's registration process now includes questions on technology infrastructure and data handling as part of the fit-and-proper assessment, signalling that the regulator is actively evaluating whether applicants have built the systems to operate responsibly as AI-driven distributors.
+At the same time, a new cohort of technology-first broker applicants has been entering the market.
+IRDAI's registration process scrutinises technology infrastructure and data handling as part of the fit-and-proper assessment, signalling that the regulator is actively evaluating whether applicants have built the systems to operate responsibly as AI-driven distributors.

 Which Commercial Lines Are Most AI-Disrupted vs. Least